txlog/.github/profile/CONTRIBUTING.md

    feature, or have found a bug, please create a new issue in the repository.
    Use clear and descriptive titles.

-3. **Fork the Repository:** Fork the 'Package Transaction Log' repository to your own GitHub account.
+3. **Fork the Repository:** Fork the desired 'Transaction Log' repository into your own GitHub account.

 4. **Create a Branch:** Create a new branch based off the `main` branch.
 Give your branch a meaningful name that reflects the changes you intend to make